Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Insurance for unoccupied churches

-• Due to the additional risk associated with closed churches, when a church is going to be unoccupied, please notify us so we can update your church insurance policy.
+• Due to the extra risk associated with closed churches, when a church is going to be unoccupied, you will need to let us know so we can update your church insurance policy.

-• A record of inspections must be maintained as evidence.
+• Keep a record of your inspections as evidence.
 A template inspection record sheet can be found at the end of our unoccupied church building guidance notes.

 Specialist support can be provided by our preferred supplier for this sector - Vacant Property Services (VPS).